Hyatt Regency Yogyakarta Hotel Review: Tradition with Modern Twist

 Sports spirit in a green environment

-Hyatt Regency Yogyakarta is set in the unbelievable 22 hectares of the green landscape!
+Hyatt Regency Yogyakarta is set in the unbelievable 22 hectares of green landscape!
 The best way to get a clear picture of the size of the property is to jump on andong, the horse-driven carriage traditionally used by the nobility.
-You will discover that the big part of the outdoor area is reserved for a nine-hole golf course.
-Even if you are a beginner, such as myself, you can train your skills at the putting field, with friendly staff explaining all you need to know about this sport.
+You will discover that a big part of the outdoor area is reserved for a nine-hole golf course.
+Even if you are a beginner, such as myself, you can train your skills on the putting field, with friendly staff explaining all you need to know about this sport.

 Birds in the bird park in front of the fitness center at Hyatt Regency Yogyakarta hotel in Jogjakarta, Indonesia, photo by Ivan Kralj